alejandro21quiroga/TTTT_Simulation/README.md

 We generated the matrix elements with MadGraph5_aMC@NLO version 3.4.2, the patron shower with Pythia8, and the detector simulation with DELPHES.

+We present samples for 30.000 events and 300.000 events withe the full MC simulation.